 There may be variations in the types of documentation required; however, the biggest difference is that credential evaluation agencies will charge you a fee for the service whereas Berklee Online will evaluate your academic records free of charge.

-No, the credential eligibility and evaluation processes are intended for degree applicants who studied outside of the US or Canada.
+No, the credential review and evaluation processes are intended for degree applicants who studied outside of the US or Canada.
 Just make sure that any official transcript you submit as part of the application process is in English or accompanied by a certified literal English translation.

 Am I considered an international student if I studied in Puerto Rico?

-No, applicants from Puerto Rico are not considered international and can submit official copies of their transcripts without going through the credential eligibility or evaluation processes.
+No, applicants from Puerto Rico are not considered international and can submit official copies of their transcripts without going through the credential review or evaluation processes.
 Just remember that if your transcript is not issued in English, you will need to provide a certified translation.

 I attended a Berklee College of Music Global Academic Partnership Institution.
 What do I need to know if I am applying to Berklee Online?

-If you attended an international Berklee College of Music Academic Partnership school or a Berklee Online one, you can submit an official transcript from this institution without going through the credential eligibility or evaluation process.
+If you attended an international Berklee College of Music Academic Partnership school or a Berklee Online one, you can submit an official transcript from this institution without going through the credential review or evaluation process.
 Please note that your transcript must be in English or accompanied by a certified translation.
-You will, however, need to go through the credential eligibility and evaluation process for any secondary or any additional postsecondary studies completed outside of the US or Canada.
+You will, however, need to go through the credential review and evaluation process for any secondary or any additional postsecondary studies completed outside of the US or Canada.

 An important note regarding transfer credit: the Berklee College of Music Academic Partnerships are between the Berklee main campus and the external institution and ultimately do not extend to Berklee Online.
 Due to the differences in our curriculum, the transferable courses, credit amounts, and equivalencies will vary; however, we will honor the original transfer credit agreement wherever possible and adapt it as necessary to better align with Berklee Online programs.